 Cold air is sneaky.
 It can creep in through your electric and cable outlets.
 If you find a leak, install a gasket under the wall plate.

-As simple as it sounds, put on extra clothes or slippers when you're cold in the house.
+As simple as it sounds, put on extra clothes or slippers when you're cold in the house (and definitely layer up when you're outside).
 It's easy to reach for the thermostat and difficult to be mindful of the extra money you're spending as soon as you turn the dial.
 Plus, once you turn up the heat you might forget about it and leave the temperature higher than normal for several days.

 They say people sleep better in a cooler room, but if bedrooms are too cool use extra blankets or an electric blanket rather than cranking up the heat for the whole house.